 Nevertheless, all the following events were running as if the crash was the consequence of some faulty conception.

-The order of 30 planes (already on the desk of Pierre Cot, the actual Ministre de l'Air) was then forgotten...
+The order of 30 planes (already on the desk of Pierre Cot, then Ministre de l'Air) was a little after forgotten...

 A then-official theory for the crash

 The only published analysis was the one that General-Engineer Louis Bonte and Jacques Lecarme have written in their book Histoire des essais en vol (Docavia #3, Larivière, 1974).

 It was quietly recopied since that day in every paper on that fighter.

 However, as every scientist, I never accepted to be a "quiet" man, and, because the Morane 406 was hopelessly outclassed by the Bf 109 E, I was interested on the French fighter contest programmed in 1934.

 The official theory of Mr Bonte was the crash was due "to the cooling device, which induced - during some particular flying pattern - a stall affecting all the center part of the wings, with a steep slope at 15 to 20 m/s vertical speed."

 It exist no historical document supporting the Bonte thesis.
 I've red an undated and not authenticated document which was clearly written after 1945 in which this thesis appear.
 But this document never explain the aerodynamic experiences allowing such conclusion.

 So, such a final judgement needs, at least, some discussion.